Free Osceola County Public Records: Look Up Information on Anyone

 If you want to obtain a certificate of birth in Osceola County, you must be:

-You must complete an application for a Florida birth record.
+You must complete an Application for a Florida Birth Record Form.
 There is an associated $23.25 certified Florida birth certificate fee, and you must also bring a valid photo ID to one of the Osceola County Tax Collector Offices below:

 Offices Addresses Phone Numbers